ayalavalva/caddy/README.md

 ---

 ## Why this repo?

+Useful Caddy build with the ability to generate Cloudflare SSL certificates with DNS01, and with an extended Tailscale integration.

 - **Reproducible**: `CADDY_VERSION` is pinned; plugins can be pinned to tags or commits.
 - **Multi-arch**: `linux/amd64` and `linux/arm64`.